Udon with teriyaki sauce

 6. Step 6:

-Boil udon noodles in salted water until cooked according to the instructions on the package.
-It took me 11 minutes on low heat.
-It is better to fry vegetables and cook noodles at the same time, so everything will take less time.
+Boil the udon in salted water until tender, following the package directions — it took me 11 minutes over low heat.
+It's most efficient to fry the vegetables and cook the noodles at the same time.

 7. Step 7:

-Add bell pepper to the pan with carrots and fry all together, stirring, for about 5 minutes.
+Add the bell pepper to the skillet with the carrot and stir-fry together for about 5 minutes.

 8. Step 8:

-Add garlic, stir and fry together for another 1 minute.
+Add the garlic, stir, and cook for another minute.

 9. Step 9:

-Throw the finished noodles into a colander and let the water drain.
+Drain the cooked noodles in a colander and let the water run off.

 10. Step 10:

-When all the moisture from the vegetables has evaporated, add noodles and teriyaki sauce to the pan.
-Mix everything thoroughly and remove the pan from the heat.
+Once the moisture has cooked off the vegetables, add the noodles and teriyaki sauce to the skillet.
+Toss everything thoroughly and take the pan off the heat.

 11. Step 11:

-Arrange the noodles on plates and sprinkle with sesame seeds.
-Serve the noodles immediately.
-You can eat with traditional chopsticks or a regular fork.
-Enjoy your meal.
+Divide the noodles among plates and sprinkle with sesame seeds.
+Serve right away.
+Eat them with traditional chopsticks or an ordinary fork.
+Enjoy!

 Caloric content of the products possible in the composition of the dish